 How to Create a Budget

 If you’re struggling with debt or watching your finances turn upside down, creating a budget is one of the most effective ways to start managing your money instead of allowing it to manage you.
-Unfortunately, many people struggle with how to create a budget in the first place, but it’s actually quite easy when you take it step by step.
+Many people struggle with how to create a budget in the first place, but it’s actually quite easy when you take it step by step.

 In order to determine how much you have to spend, you must start with the money you actually have coming in each month.
 Look at all of your sources of income: your job, your side hustle, child support payments or alimony.
 If your income is variable, consider looking at an average or starting with the lowest number to help give you a starting place.

 What expenses do you have each month that are set in stone?
 Your rent, for example, probably doesn’t change.
-If you must drive for work or school, you likely have similar gas expenses each month.
-Chances are, you can estimate your monthly utilities.
+If you drive to work or school, you likely have similar gas expenses each month.
+Chances are, you can also estimate your monthly utilities.
 Include payments for debt in your fixed expenses.
-Don’t forget to add in any contracts or commitments: your phone bill, gym membership, and any other memberships that come out of your account each month.
+Don’t forget to add in any contracts or commitments such as your phone bill, gym membership, and any other subscription services that come out of your account each month.

 Step Three: Estimate Your Variable Expenses

-Think about what money you’re spending as a matter of necessity that varies from month to month.
+Next, think about other necessities that vary in cost from month to month.
 Your food spending, for example, might change drastically depending on whether you are eating out or shopping at the grocery store.
-These expenses are the ones that you have to pay, but which may not necessarily be as high as you’re paying for them.
+These expenses are the ones that you have to pay, but could be reduced if you really needed to.

 Step Four: Save a Little